 Each entry in the Catalogue provides the author, title, publisher information and year, as well as other interesting descriptive elements.
 The location of each book, pamphlet or magazine within Cabell’s home is indicated, revealing the author’s conceptualization of his collection.
 The Catalogue also describes the contents of each book in Cabell’s library, including the bookplate, any autograph or dedication and the objects enclosed.

 VCU Libraries Digital Collections contains two copies of Duke’s Catalogue.
 The “unannotated” copy features light corrections from Edgar McDonald, Cabell biographer and Senior Cabell scholar at VCU Libraries from 1984 until his death in 2011.
 McDonald’s edits in the introduction amplify Duke’s description, including a clarification that Cabell’s first library was not destroyed in a fire.
+There are also numerous corrections from other librarians and library staff.

 Staff in VCU Libraries Special Collections and Archives created the “annotated” version to assist in managing Cabell’s personal library.
 Some annotations across the annotated and unannotated versions are explicitly contradictory, and researchers will find it valuable to consult both versions of the text.